hacktivist123/stackbit-nextjs-markdown/content/pages/index.md

 title: Home Page
 sections:
   - type: hero
-    heading: Can you make the perfect sandwich?
+    heading: Only You can you make the perfect sandwich?
     body: >
       HandSandwich™️ is Central Southwestern Ohio's most highly attended sandwich-making class.
 Don't delay your ability to craft the perfect sandwich.
     button:
       label: Book Now
       url: /